 The sketch below shows how it is envisaged Prebbleton will grow to accommodate future residents.
 With a high level of connectivity, development to the south will support the new urban park on Birchs Road.
-The intention would be develop at a density of 12 households per hectare as a minimum with a high level of internal connectivity.
+The intention would be develop at a density greater than 16 households per hectare as a minimum with a high level of internal connectivity.
 This is to avoid the development of large lot residential lots on long cul-de-sacs which provide limited ability for future intensification.
+We have assessed the development under two scenarios, being Enabled Development or Realistic Scenario with the total number of dwellings ranging from 527 to 1,581.